 Edgewater Park is a small portion of the overall size of Lake Steilacoom and represents the same overall functions and scores.
-It does have the opportunity to provide organic matter, but again, in relation to the size of the lake, the segments provide similar functions as adjacent residential segments.
+It does have the opportunity to provide organic matter and it could be enhanced by the City to remove invasive Himalayan blackberry, English ivy, and yellow flag iris.
+Replacement of non-native invasive species with native trees and shrubs would be beneficial., but again, in relation to the size of the lake, the segments provide similar functions as adjacent residential segments.